 The fact is, most Christmas Parties are a nice end-of-the-year event.
-Everyone goes along, has a laugh and a giggle with their colleagues, drinks some champagne (sometimes, a little too much), dances (often badly), and stays out later than planned, heads home feeling relaxed and happily comes into work late the next day.
+Everyone goes along, has a laugh and a giggle with their colleague.
+They drink some champagne (sometimes, a little too much), dance (often badly), and stay out later than planned, heads home feeling relaxed and happily comes into work late the next day.

 So, rather than fear mongering, or preaching, we thought we’d take a different approach.

-Two letters to all staff in advance of the Christmas Party.
+Here are two letters we have drafted to all staff to help you out in advance of the Christmas Party.